 Sculpting the kind of washboard waistline every guy desires doesn't require you to always follow the same road every other guy took to get there.
 It's hard to stay committed enough to see results if you're not in tune with a program from the start.
-That's why having a few ab routines to choose from can help you determine the best approach for you.
+That's why having a few abs routines to choose from can help you determine the best approach for you.
 Check out these strategies, then choose your favorite abs workout routine from our Abdominal Trifecta.

 Weights, especially cables, let you work your muscles through a variety of angles by lessening your reliance on whichever single angle gravity allows you.
 Sticking with the same body-resistance exercises, such as crunches and knee raises, can be counterproductive, especially as you get in better shape.
-"The leaner you become, the less resistance your muscles get from your decreasing body weight, leaving you with less results in the long run," says McDaniel.
+"The leaner you become, the less resistance your muscles get from your decreasing bodyweight, leaving you with less results in the long run," says McDaniel.
 Adding weights can prevent this from happening, so your midsection won't suffer from your sleeker appearance.

 As for injuries, "the risks involved using weighted abdominal movements are no different than those that come into play using weights for any other muscle group," says McDaniel.
-"Going slow, maintaining proper form, and always choosing a weight your muscles can handle are the smartest way to lower your odds and improve your results."
+"Going slow, maintaining proper form, and always choosing a weight your muscles can handle are the smartest ways to lower your odds and improve your results."

-You'll need a few pieces of equipment (a high-cable pulley, a chin-up bar and a light dumbbell), but nothing you wouldn't find in any standard health club.
-Check out the Hard Core Abs Workout Routine.
+You'll need a few pieces of equipment (a high-cable pulley, a chinup bar, and a light dumbbell), but nothing you wouldn't find in any standard health club.
+Check out the hard "core" abs workout routine.

-This at-home routine is derived from Pilates, a series of floor exercises that force you to hold specific positions which develop strength, flexibility, posture and coordination.
+This at-home routine is derived from Pilates, a series of floor exercises that force you to hold specific positions which develop strength, flexibility, posture, and coordination.
 But as esoteric as these movements may seem, "they're actually more rooted to the real-life use of your abdominal muscles than your average exercise," says Ed Morand, A.C.E., N.A.S.M., Pilates instructor at the New York Sports Clubs/Town Sports International in New York City.

 Morand offers three positions for developing abs of steel without needing anything but a mat, a few minutes to spare, and the dedication of a pit bull.

-Maybe it's because you only see women using one, or because it looks like something Toys-R-Us puts on sale around Christmastime.
+Maybe it's because you only see women using one, or because it looks like something Toys-R-Us puts on sale around Christmas.
 Or maybe it's simply because it sounds like something made by men who enjoy yodeling and find Eucalyptus bearable.
 Whatever your explanation is for being afraid to use a Swiss ball, you're not alone.
 Seasoned exercisers share your fears, but for an entirely different reason: Nothing puts your midsection through greater, shape-shifting torture.

 Exercising your abdominal muscles with a Swiss ball is one of the best ways a guy can jump-start his routine, for what may seem unique to you is actually quite familiar to your muscles.
 A Swiss ball mimics movements your abdominal muscles typically do throughout the day.
 "The abdominal wall's greatest job isn't to curl you off the floor; it's to constantly support and stabilize your body in an upright, balanced position all day long," says Jeff Bell, C.S.C.S., N.A.S.M., A.C.S.M., co-owner of Spectrum Wellness, New York City.

 Merely positioning yourself on the ball forces all your muscles (especially your abs) to naturally contract before you even start a movement.
 "Doing crunches on top of a ball also lets you bend back through a greater range of motion to work more muscle fibers along a safe, supported surface," says Bell.
 "Trying to arch your lower back on a flat surface to achieve the same effect will only compromise the spine instead of strengthen your abdominals."
-Check out this insanely effective Swiss Ball Pike abs move.
+Check out this insanely effective Swiss ball pike abs move.